 Register to Vote by Mail or In-Person

-To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 4 before the 2022 Primary Election or on or before October 11 before the 2022 General Election..
+To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 3 before the 2023 Municipal Primary Election or on or before October 10 before the 2023 Municipal Election.

 IMPORTANT NOTICE: ONLY the version of the state voter registration form (VRG-7) and the county voter registration form (VRG-11) published on this website (or earlier revisions of these state forms approved since May 2020) will be accepted by county voter registration offices.
 Older versions of the VRG-7 or VRG-11 will NOT be accepted for processing.
 Federal voter registration forms may continue to be used.